Business-ready AI Integrations

 Optimise Productivity

 As with any software, the end goal should be to optimise, increase or bring about productivity.
 If the software is not advancing the purpose of the organization in which it is used, then it is, or course, useless.
-To this end any Ai integration should be done with the viewpoint of ‘do I really need this’.
-We are not going to add AI to a piece of software just for the sack of it - it will need to be serving a purpose, and that purpose will need to be greater than the time and money spent to create it (or at least there is a reasonable expectation that this is the case).
+To this end any Ai integration should be done with the viewpoint of ‘do I really need this?’.
+We are not going to add AI to a piece of software just for the sake of it - it will need to be serving a purpose, and that purpose will need to be greater than the time and money spent to create it (or at least there is a reasonable expectation that this is the case).

 The reinteractive AI Integration Process